What to know about paying for therapy

 Complete confidentiality—your information stays between you and your therapist

-At Still & South Counseling, I can provide a superbill (an itemized receipt) that you can submit to your insurance for potential out-of-network reimbursement, giving you the benefits of both flexibility and partial cost coverage.
-There are companies that can help you file for this kind of reimbursement.
+At Still & South Counseling, I can provide a superbill (an itemized receipt) that you can submit to your insurance for out-of-network reimbursement, giving you the benefits of both flexibility and partial cost coverage.
+Many clients’ insurance companies reimburse them for sessions.

 The Choice Is Yours

 At Still & South Counseling, many of my clients choose self-pay because it allows them to focus fully on their healing journey on their terms while others choose to use insurance.
 Have more questions?
-Book a free consult call and we can talk it all through.
+Book a free consult call and we can talk it all through or schedule time on my calendar.